riatelab/geotoolbox/README.md

 geo.buffer(geojson, { dist: 1000, step:1 })
 ```

-You can use ```wgs84=false``` if your geojson is not in wgs84.
+You can use ```wgs84=false``` if your GeoJSON is not in wgs84.
 In this case, the distance will be given in the map coordinates.

 ```js
 geo.buffer(geojson, { dist: 1000, wgs84:false })